 At age 26, Rick experienced first-hand the ultimate failure that every businessperson fears most ? bankruptcy.
 This life-changing event made a profound impact on Rick.
 The overwhelming feeling of failure is difficult for anyone to completely understand who hasn?t experienced it themselves.

 Rick went to work for Environmental Care, now ValleyCrest Companies, while Randy struggled to start his own small lawn maintenance company.
+After a number of months, Rick realized that the salary he was making would never allow him to pay off the $100,000 he owed the Internal Revenue Service.

 He planned a new start-up company, beginning with one truck and three employees, but was anxious to grow the company.
 He began searching for a business partner to help with the financial situation.
 Like many other partnerships, this one didn?t work out, making Rick more determined than ever.
 He approached his brother, Randy, with the idea of creating a company.
 They became equal partners, and called their new company Girard Environmental Services.